Dunstwolke/core/docs/src/dunstblick/protocol.md

 - *capabilities* is a bit mask that specifies what features are available on the dispay client.
 - *screen_size_x* and *screen_size_y* define the initial size of the screen in pixels assuming that the screen has 96 DPI.

-@todo Continue dunstblick protocol documentation
+> TODO:  Continue dunstblick protocol documentation